Coal Research Establishment (CRE)

 British Coal Corporation made the technology freely available to UK coal firing equipment manufacturers.

-Licenses that gave access to the technology through a process design Manual.
+Licenses which gave access to the technology through a process design Manual.

 The CSL Manual, now within the public domain, is available via the Bradford University's library website